Android NDK (C)

 Once ARCore begins tracking an image, it provides estimates for image position and orientation each frame.
 ARCore continuously refines these estimates as it gathers more data.

 Once an image is detected, ARCore continues "tracking" the image's position and orientation, even when the image temporarily moves out of the camera view because the user has moved their device.
-In doing so, ARCore assumes that the image's position and orientation is static, and that the image is not itself moving through the environment.
+When this happens, ARCore assumes that the image's position and orientation is static, and that the image is not itself moving through the environment.

 All tracking happens on the device.
 No internet connection is required to detect and track images.